-- ALTERNATIVE FUN: Every February, Winterpride Whistler celebrates gay pride for a week of vibrant nightlife, fine dining, fabulous après-ski, and slope-side fun.
+- LGBTQ HONEYMOON FUN: Every February, Winterpride Whistler celebrates gay pride for a week of vibrant nightlife, fine dining, fabulous après-ski, and slope-side fun.
 It's the perfect time and place for an LGBT honeymoon in the mountains!
 Find out more at www.gaywhistler.com.

 Whistler is ideal for ski enthusiasts hoping for reasonably-priced honeymoons in a gorgeous setting.
 However, there is much more to Whistler than just winter games.
 From golfing to zip-line rides and hiking to pulse-pounding white-water rafting, Whistler offers a honeymoon with the right touch of romance and adventure at any time of year.

 - EXPERIENCE NATIVE AMERICAN CULTURE: Explore the history and living cultures of the Squamish and Lil’wat Nations at the Squamish Lil’wat Cultural Centre, a stunning glass and stone facility with spectacular mountain and forest views.
 On display are sacred cultural treasures and icons, while outside is a traditional Squamish longhouse and replica Lil’wat pit house.